Stuyk/EzMongoDB/README.md

     if (!somePerson) {
         throw new Error('Could not insert data');
     }

+    // Fetch all entries that have an 'id-' in their properties const somePeople = await Database.fetchWithSearch('id-', 'accounts'); // Fetches anything with 'id-' in a field const someMorePeople = await Database.fetchWithSearch('1-aaa', 'accounts'); // Fetches anything with '1-aaa' in a field

     // Update all data for document based on
     // ID in a collection.